 Remove the lower decorative shield of the instrument panel

 Disconnect the vacuum booster pusher from the brake pedal.
-We move the spring retainer of the finger to the side
+Move the spring retainer of the pin to the side

-Removing the finger from the holes of the pusher fork and pedal
+Remove the pin from the holes of the pusher fork and pedal

 Unscrew the four nuts securing the brake booster to the front shield and remove the vacuum booster toward the engine compartment.